Trap for Cinderella (2013 film): Plot

 While Micky's reading Do's diary, Julia enters the apartment and addresses her as Do, which confuses Micky, pushing her to leave.
 She checks into a hotel and instinctively signs the registry as Domenica Law.
 Micky continues to read the diary, chronicling the period that saw the girls spending more and more time together after they first reconnected.
 Micky had Do move to her apartment, and Do started obsessing over her, becoming jealous of Micky's relationship with Jake.
 After Jake and Micky broke up because of her interference, Do revealed to Micky that she was in love with her, but angry Micky didn't reciprocate.
-During this time, Do was also in correspondence with Elinor, receiving a check from her but sending it back.
+During this time, Do was also in correspondence with Elinor, receiving a cheque from her but sending it back.

 Micky starts to think that she could really be Do and not Micky.
 She visits Julia in the morning and demands an explanation.
 Julia reveals that she had asked Micky and Do to visit Elinor on her deathbed in France.
 Julia had also privately told Do that she had read her letters to Elinor.
 The girls went visit Elinor, who was too sick to talk.
 They stayed at Elinor's house, where they used to vacation.
 Do called Julia up in London, who reminded her she could never be with Micky the way she wanted to, and that Micky had already ruined her life by reporting to Do's mother what the two girls had seen that day Do almost drowned: that Do's father and Elinor were having an affair, which is the reason Do's father committed suicide.

 Julia then joined the girls with the news that Elinor had expired.
 Do finally agreed to Julia's plan: to set the house on fire and kill Micky, then go to Switzerland and undergo surgeries to make her look like Micky.
 The plan worked, but Do damaged her face and lost her memory after jumping from a window.
 After hearing all this, Micky seems to finally accept she is actually Do.
 Soon after, however, she's confronted by Serge, a local barman who says she still owes him.
 Serge recounts how he had overheard Do and Julia planning to kill Micky, allowing Micky to escape the trap.
 Hearing this triggers Micky's memory and she realizes she's still actually Micky, while Do really died in the fire, in spite of Micky's attempt at saving her despite everything.
 Micky gives Serge her expensive car to buy his silence.